 The Colorado Ultimate Image Award recognizes the chapter attending the 2017 State Leadership Conference that exemplifies the following leadership qualities:

 The Media Team, Alumni & Associates Board, and Youth Expo vendors will determine which chapter best represents the Ultimate FCCLA image at the 2017 State Leadership Conference.

 The Up Membership Awards recognize one middle school and one high school chapter that has the largest numerical increase in membership and one middle school and one high school chapter that has the largest percent increase in membership for that given year from each of the following divisions:

 Chapters must be nationally affiliated by February 15, 2017 in order to be considered for these awards.
 All comparison data will be taken from the February 15, 2016 data.
 Comparison of data will be conducted by the State Adviser and verified by the Colorado FACS Program Director and another Colorado Career and Technical Education Employee.

-2016 Largest Percent Increase Award Recipients: Evergreen Middle School and Vista Ridge High School
+2017 Largest Percent Increase Award Recipients: Evergreen Middle School and Greeley West High School

-2016 Largest Numerical Increase Award Recipients: Holmes Middle School and Chaparral High School
+2017 Largest Numerical Increase Award Recipients: Holmes Middle School and Mountain Vista High School

 Each Colorado FCCLA District has their own awards for chapters within their district.
 Colorado FCCLA offers the following state level award for our districts.